Byron/bsuite/README.rst

 #############
 The B-Suite (pronounced *Be Sweet*) is a conglomerate of maya plugins that I wrote because I really wanted to try something.
 The respective plugins where written with quality in mind.
 Additionally you will find auto-tests, code-docs and end-user docs.

+All plugins and tools work on Linux, OSX and Windows.

 ###########
 Lidar Tools